rjmallik/html-practice/README.md

-Early practice with Html and Web development and the implementation of the numerous subtopics within this field.
+Early practice with Html and Web development and the implementation of the numerous subtopics in many different scenarios.